 We are all still learning and growing, and this growth process is an integral part of the job.
 As Mel Robbins, author of the Five-second Rule, powerfully states, “it is a myth that each of us has to know the answers right away.
 In fact, learning is the answer.”

 These times of self-doubt are opportunities for growth.
-Go through these 7 steps, pick the ones that work best for you, and come out all the stronger.
+Go through these suggestions and pick the ones that work best for you, and come out all the stronger.

 You’ve got this,